EpsiPository/TexTran/README.md

 # TexTran

-TexTran is a project that contains text transformation templates to generate classes from simple definitions.
+TexTran is a project that contains `T4 templates` to generate classes from simple definitions.
 I started this project to discover what `T4` has to offer and how I can use this in future projects.

 ## Technologies